Thank you for supporting the Miracle Tournament. The silent auction is now operated by Bidding for Good at biddingforgood.com

 2024 Champion Children

-Treated at Children's Specialized Hospital in Mountainside, New Jersey.
+Treated at Kentucky Children’s Hospital in Lexington, KY.

 Age 12